-- Water supply facilities cater to less than 30% of the population, for about 1-2 hours per day,
+- Water supply facilities cater to less than 30% of the population, for only about 1-2 hours per day;

 - Most of the plants and pipelines have outlived their designed life period and are prone to leakages leading to the infiltration of contamination;

 - Consumption of groundwater with heavy metal can lead to life-threatening diseases.